By Dr. Mercola

 Most of us here have enough saturated fat to last the rest of our life.
 Truthfully.
 Your cell membranes require a balance of saturated and poly-unsaturated fat, and it is that balance that determines the fluidity.
 As I mentioned, your cells can become over-fluid if they don't have any saturated fat.

 Saturated fat is a hard fat.
 We can get the fats from foods to come mostly from nuts.
-Nuts are a great food because it is mostly mono-unsaturated.
+Nuts are a great food because they are mostly mono-unsaturated.
 Your primary energy source ideally would come mostly from mono-unsaturated fat.
 It's a good compromise.
 It is not an essential fat, but it is a more fluid fat.
 Your body can utilize it very well as an energy source.

-Grain-Fed Animals are not Healthy
+Grain-Fed Animals Are Not Healthy

 Animal proteins are good for you, but not the ones that are fed grains.